Seirdy/seirdy.one/content/posts/website-best-practices.md

 * Hostile networks
 * Downloading offline copies
 * Very narrow viewports (much narrower than a phablet)
+* Mobile devices in landscape mode
 * Frequent window-resizers (e.g. users of tiled-window setups)
-* Printouts, esp. when paper/ink is rationed (common in schools)
+* Printouts, especially when paper and ink are rationed (common in schools)
 * Textual browsers
 * Uncommon graphical browsers
 * the Tor Browser (separate from "uncommon browsers" because of how "safest" mode is often incompatible with progressive enhancement and graceful degradation)